Updated March 10, 2026

-Modern wire and cable manufacturing demands strict quality control to meet tight tolerances, electrical performance requirements, and customer expectations.
+Modern wire and cable manufacturing demands strict quality control to maintain tight diameter and coating tolerances, electrical performance requirements, and customer expectations.
 Consistent diameter, uniform coatings, and defect-free insulation are essential for delivering reliable products while controlling material costs and minimizing scrap.

 This post highlights practical measurement strategies for: